Project-Siege/nj_texconv/README.md

 1. Locate the folder containing the textures you want to process.
 2. Go to the `Properties` panel, then navigate to the `Material` tab and find the `TexConv` panel.
-3. Click the `Fix Folder Mip Maps` button to fix mip maps for all DDS textures in the selected folder.
+3. Click the `Fix Folder Mip Maps` button to fix mip maps for all DDS textures in the selected folder, with improved system resource management.

 ## Credits